Nirzar-shah-11/Benchmarking-Open-Source-Components-used-for-Retrieval-Augmented-Generation-RAG-/README.md

 2. Ensure required Python packages are installed (install per-notebook or add a `requirements.txt` if needed).
 3. Place your documents in `english_dataset` or `german_dataset` and run the preprocessing/crafting cells in the notebook.

-If you want, I can add a `requirements.txt` or brief run instructions per-notebook next.

 **Dependencies**

 - A `requirements.txt` is included for common Python dependencies; install with `pip install -r requirements.txt`.